George Simons | December 01, 2022

 We understand being sued for a debt is a traumatic experience.
 However, there is a good chance you will emerge from this predicament without paying the entirety – or possibly any – of the alleged money owed as detailed in the Complaint.
 Furthermore, those pesky debt collections calls from collections agencies will finally come to an end.
 Keep reading to find out how to properly respond to your Louisiana debt collection lawsuit through a formal Answer and protect your legal rights as detailed in the Fair Debt Collections Practices Act (FDCPA).

 Below, we provide a helpful guide for Louisiana residents served with a Summons and Complaint for a supposedly unpaid debt, be it a credit card debt, a student loan, a medical bill or another line of credit.
-The information detailed below is specific to Louisiana debt collection laws:
+We'll cover everything you should know about how to respond to a Louisiana debt collection lawsuit, including deadlines, forms, and fees.

-Failure to provide a formal Answer to the court and opposing counsel within 15 days will trigger the plaintiff's attorney to file a Motion for Default judgment with the court.
+Failure to provide a formal Answer to the court and opposing counsel before the deadline will trigger the plaintiff's attorney to file a Motion for Default judgment with the court.
 A Motion for Default Judgment is a document that says you should lose automatically because you didn't even respond to the case: it's like forfeiting a basketball game because you didn't show up.
 In pretty much every case, the judge will grant the default judgment.
-It's super important to respond to the Summons and Complaint within the 15 days allowed by Louisiana law.

 The aim of responding to the Summons and Complaint with a formal Answer is to get the judge to grant a Motion to Dismiss for you, or to get the other side to settle the debt.
 It is also possible a well-crafted Answer may get the judge to grant a Motion for Summary Judgment for you.